Affiliated with the

 European Joint Conferences on Theory and Practice of Software (ETAPS 2022)

-The MARS workshops bring together researchers from different communities who are developing formal models of real systems in areas where complex models occur, such as networks, cyber-physical systems, hardware/software codesign, biology, etc. The MARS workshops stem from two observations:
+The MARS workshops bring together researchers from different communities who are developing formal models of real systems in areas where complex models occur, such as networks, cyber-physical systems, hardware/software codesign, biology, etc. The motivation and aim for MARS stem from the following two observations:

 The MARS workshops aim at remedying these issues, emphasising modelling over verification, so as to retain lessons learnt from formal modelling, which are not usually discussed elsewhere.
 Examples are:

 We thus invite papers that present formal models of real systems, which may lay the basis for future analysis and comparison.